crlsyajie/Cy-My-Portfolio/README.md

 Project Overview:

             --Personal portfolio website showcasing projects, skills, and experience.
             --Fully responsive design optimized for desktop, tablet, and mobile.
             --Built with HTML, CSS, and media queries for responsiveness.
             --Animations enhance user experience.

 Design Choices:

 1. Responsive Layout:

             --Approach: Used flexbox and media queries for smooth adaptation across screen sizes.
             --Why: To ensure an optimized user experience across desktop, tablet, and mobile devices.

-Implementation:
+            --Implementation:

             --Desktop: Horizontal navigation bar, large images, and text.
             --Tablet: Compact layout with a different navigation style.
             --Mobile: Vertical layout, smaller image sizes for faster loading.

             --Specific Screen Sizes:
             --Features are adjusted or hidden depending on the screen width.
             --Viable screen sizes are: 320px, 375px, 425px, 768px, 1024px, and 1440px.

 2. CSS Root Variables and Preset Design:

-        --Approach: Defined global styles using
-        in CSS for consistency.
+            --Approach: Defined global styles using in CSS for consistency.
             --Why: Easier maintenance and updates for colors, fonts, and spacing.

-Implementation:
+            --Implementation:

             --Variables for primary colors, font sizes, and margin values.
             --Example: